ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Their Status
 ========================

-If an Ceph OSD Daemon doesn't report to a Ceph Monitor, the Ceph Monitor will consider the Ceph OSD Daemon ``down`` after the  ``mon osd report timeout`` elapses.
+If an Ceph OSD Daemon does not report to a Ceph Monitor, the Ceph Monitor will consider the Ceph OSD Daemon ``down`` after the  ``mon osd report timeout`` elapses.
 A Ceph OSD Daemon sends a report to a Ceph Monitor when a reportable event such as a failure, a change in placement group stats, a change in